petewar3/Developer-Toolbox/README.md

   Add and manage custom addons easily, with automatic saving.

 - **Quick Launch for Popular Tools**
-  Includes buttons for well-known utilities like Infinite Yield, Remote Spy, Dex Explorer, Hydroxide, and an Advanced Anti-Cheat Scanner.
+  Includes buttons for well-known utilities like Infinite Yield, Remote Spy, Dex Explorer, Hydroxide, and Ketamine

+- **Executor Info**
+  Prints useful executor information such as executor level and executor environment.

 ---